Last year, while backpacking Solo Across the Olympic National Park a nice man picked me up hitchhiking.

 I of course was all ready to go back.
 This time on a mission to find Autumn color and shoot some video.
 Not walking such long days would also allow me time to enjoy some beauty in the heart of the Olympics.

-Together, with one goal: to arrive into the Bailey Range, explore Ferry Basin and go look for Roosevelt Elk in Cream Basin.
+Together, with one goal: to arrive into the Bailey Range, explore Ferry Basin and go look for Olympic Elk in Cream Basin.